andy-320/GAZA_DAMAGE/README.md

 # License

-This project is developed for educational and research purposes.
+This project is developed for educational and research purposes